-Plain of the Six Glaciers Trail is a 8.4 mile lightly trafficked out and back trail located near Alberta, Alberta, Canada that features a lake and is rated as moderate.
-The trail is primarily used for hiking and horses and is accessible from June until August.
+Plain of the Six Glaciers Trail is a 8.4 mile lightly trafficked out and back trail located near Lake Louise, Alberta, Canada that features a lake and is rated as moderate.
+The trail is primarily used for hiking and horses and is best used from June until August.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash